I remember the moment Covid-19 turned from being a distant news story to step into our life.

 For a few days we were reeling, but our minds were busy working on a solution.
 Something creative could come from this we were sure!

-We were reluctant to try online classes.
+At first we were reluctant to try online classes.
 David and I thrive on interaction with our students.
 Standing in front of a camera was not our thing.

 And we soon realised that we were responding to a need.